jeroenvandisseldorp/ksml/docs/reference/definition-reference.md

-# Language Reference
+# Definition Reference

-This document provides a comprehensive reference for the KSML (Kafka Streams Markup Language) syntax and structure.
-It covers all aspects of the KSML language specification, including file structure, data types, and configuration options.
+This document provides a comprehensive reference for writing KSML definitions.
+It covers all aspects of KSML definition syntax and structure, including file organization, data types, and configuration options for building Kafka Streams applications.

 ## KSML File Structure